nerdai/llms-from-scratch-rs/README.md

 Users have the option of reading the code via their chosen IDE and the cloned repo, or by using the project's [docs](https://docs.rs/llms-from-scratch-rs/latest/llms_from_scratch_rs/).

+NOTE: The import style used in all of the `examples` and `exercises` modules are not by convention.
+Specifically, relevant imports are made under the `main()` method of every `Example` and `Exercise` implementation.
+This is done for educational purposes to assist the reader of the book in knowing precisely what imports are needed for the example/exercise at hand.

 ### Running `Examples` and `Exercises`

 After cloning the repo, you can cd to the project's root directory and execute